Cam Dolan

-Cameron Dolan (born March 7, 1990) is an American rugby union player who normally plays at the Number 8 position.
-He currently plays professionally for the NOLA Gold, since 2018, in the Major League Rugby (MLR).
-Dolan previously played rugby outside the United States at professional level.
+Cameron Dolan (born March 7, 1990) is an American former rugby union player who normally played at the Number 8 position.
+He played most of his professional career for the NOLA Gold of the Major League Rugby (MLR).
+Dolan previously played professional rugby outside the United States with the Cardiff Blues, Nottingham R.F.C., and Northampton Saints.

 Early career

 Dolan began playing rugby in high school with the Naples Bears in Florida, although he did spend a very successful term in the 1st XV at St Edward’s school in Cheltenham before playing college rugby at Life University in Atlanta, Georgia.
 Dolan played with Life University at the Collegiate Rugby Championship, and was named to the CRC All-Tournament team in 2012 and 2013.
 At Life University, Dolan was a four-time First Team All-American, and won a National Championship in 2013.

 Club career

 Dolan's performance against the Maori in November 2013 was seen by Jim Mallinder, Head Coach of Northampton Saints, who offered Dolan a professional contract with the Saints.
 Dolan was brought in as an injury replacement for James Craig.
 Dolan joined fellow U.S. international Samu Manoa at the club.
 Dolan did not make any first team appearances for Northampton during the 2013–14 season.
 However, he made several appearances for the Saints' sevens team and second side, Wanderers.
 His strong performances in training earned him a one-year extension with Saints for the 2014–15 Premiership season.
 Dolan made his professional debut for Northampton Saints on January 31, 2015 in the Anglo Welsh Cup.

 Following two seasons with Saints, Dolan joined Cardiff Blues for the 2015-16 Pro 12 season.